Add To Favorites

 Catch hot news stories with top-of-the-line recycled reporting equipment!
 Get ready for hands-on newsgathering.

 What could be more exciting than reporting news to the rest of the world?
-Think about how, when, and where news teams work.
-They use cameras; computers; audio, video, and digital recording devices; and monitors.
-Even a cell phone can make a difference!
+Invite students to think about how, when, and where news teams work.
+What equipment do they use to bring the world's new to us so quickly and accurately?

 Paint the inside and outside of another recycled box for the video feed monitor.
 Air-dry the monitor.